kenshr/The-Evolution-of-Chess/README.md

 <img src='imgs/corr_mtx.png'>

-While total moves showed a slight correlation to average rating, there were not any standout numbers that compelled me to look at them more closely.
+While total moves showed a slight correlation to average rating, there were not any standout numbers which suggested a very strong correlation.

 I shifted my focus to look at individual player progression.
 Shown below are some example players and their rating progression over their lifetime on the website.
+It is important to clarify that the data points used for each month are the average rating for the player across all games they played in that month.

 <img src='imgs/random_user_rating_progression.png'>

+It appears that a majority of the examples pictured here show an upward trend over time.
+However, this was not uniform across all players that I reviewed and would require a more thorough analysis in order to make conclusive statements on the subject.

 The final point I looked into during the EDA was openings.
 I was interested in seeing if there was a discernable difference in the openings people were using the most often.
+I chose to specifically analyze opening preferences across different rating buckets.

 <img src='imgs/top_5_openings_per_ELO.png'>

+These buckets were chosen because 1200 represents the starting rating that every new player gets when they sign up and 2200 represents the minimum rating cutoff for titled players (which I refer to as professionals).

+In the graph, we can see that roughly 25% of all games in the 0-1200 bucket start with King's or Queen's pawn openings, which is significantly higher than any other opening in that bucket.
+As we get to the mid-level players, the King's and Queen's pawn openings drop to a more modest 16%.
+There is also a rise in other common openings such as the Caro Kann and Modern Defense.
+Finally, in the professional bucket, we see that openings are much more evenly distributed, which suggests a wider breadth in the types of games played.

 ## Hypothesis Testing